Keyboard shortcuts

 name = "remote-chipyard"

-1. Specify the directory where data for published ip should exist within the repository:
+1. Specify the directory where data for published projects should exist within the repository:

 [[channel]]